The FOCUS framework: How product teams can use Lucid to deliver value

 This is one of the most important steps when you're taking on a really big initiative and trying to get it across the finish line: You have to communicate what gets moved to the back burner, and why.

 Lucid’s project dashboard template helped us do just that during our own integrations project.
-With 10 scrum teams involved—plus product marketing, strategy, and business development teams—everyone had to be aligned on timelines and responsibilities.
+With 10 Scrum teams involved—plus product marketing, strategy, and business development teams—everyone had to be aligned on timelines and responsibilities.

 Lucid’s project dashboard puts all that information in one place for easy accessibility.
 For the integration project, the Lucid team used the project dashboard to clearly delineate:

-- Who has ownership?
+• Who has ownership?

-- Who's the point of contact here?
+• Who's the point of contact here?

-- What are the key milestones?
+• What are the key milestones?

 Within the integration project, not only did we have to manage the build on our end, but we also had to coordinate all the individual third-party approvals.
-There are so many things that had to line up in order to hit production milestones and go live on time, and we used a dashboard to surface all of those data and insights.
+There are so many things that had to line up in order to hit production milestones and go live on time, and we used a dashboard to surface all of that data and insights.

 A project dashboard is also great for surfacing roadblocks.
 Teams can flag any issues or concerns that need to be resolved directly on the dashboard.
 This makes it easy for project managers to resolve issues quickly to ensure the project runs smoothly.